Long-delayed Neb. expressway set to be completed in 2036 - NewsBreak

 Gov. Ricketts issues emergency proclamation following severe winter storm

 LINCOLN, Neb.
-(KOLN) - Governor Pete Ricketts issued an Emergency Proclamation on Friday for impacted counties in the Panhandle and North Central Nebraska following a major winter storm last week.
+(KOLN) - Governor Pete Ricketts issued an Emergency Proclamation on Friday for impacted counties in the Panhandle and North Central Nebraska following an ongoing winter storm.
 On Tuesday, Dec.
-13, a severe winter storm moved across the panhandle and north central Nebraska, producing large amounts of...
+13, a severe winter storm moved across the Panhandle and North Central Nebraska, producing large amounts of snow and...

 KSNB Local4

-Note: UPDATE: I-80 Westbound Opens to I-76 junction